pastas/pastas-plugins/README.md

 # pastas-plugins

-:hammer-and-wrench: Repository containing plugins to further enhance your pastas experience.
+Welcome to the pastas-plugins repository, your one-stop-shop for customized cutting-edge additions to Pastas.